tomeichlersmith/denv/docs/src/tune.md

 knows what path will be available within the denv (i.e. symlinks _outside_ the denv may not map properly _inside_ the denv).

+## Environment Variables
+The default behavior of `denv` is to copy all of the host environment variables into the denv so that the environment within the denv is "familiar" to the user.
+Sometimes, this behavior is not desirable and so users can choose to disable it and seletively copy environment variables.
+In addition, users can choose to set specific values of environment variables within the denv that will stay that value regardless on what the value of that variable is on the host.

+Some examples of using this behavior are provided [in the manual](manual.md#sharing-environment-variables).

 [^1]: This isn't exactly true. denv also mounts a few helper files as well (e.g. the entrypoint program `_denv_entrypoint`); however, those are single-file mounts that can be ignored by normal users.